rikgale/hfdl_install/README.md

 ```

 Setup timer service files to start each dumphfdl service file in sequence; 15 seconds apart on boot, after 30 seconds so that each SDR is loaded in sequence to avoid connection errors with VRS/tar1090.
-Create and add the following to each timer service file, make sure to modify the service name for each dumphfdl service; i.e. dumphfdl1.service, dumphfdl2.service, etc...
+Create and add the following to each timer service file.

 #### Timer 1
 ```bash